exercism/docs/product/tasks.md

 ### Type tag

-The `x:type/<value>` labels describe how much Exercism knowledge is required by the contributor.
+The `x:type/<value>` labels describe the type of work the contributor will be engaged in.

 | Tag              | Description                                                    |
 | ---------------- | -------------------------------------------------------------- |